-Unsolicited advice starts almost the minute you start showing.
+Unsolicited advice (and judgment) starts almost the minute you start showing.
 It continues as you raise your kiddos.
 You get it from family members, friends, and even total strangers.
-Sometimes it is palatable and does not feel like an indictment of your judgment and knowledge.
+Sometimes it is palatable.
+It doesn't feel mean or like an indictment of your judgment and knowledge.
 Other times?
 Well, it can make you cringe, seethe, and wholly rethink your ideas about who is an acceptable babysitter.

 The reality is, dealing with unsolicited advice from strangers is easier.
 You can respond with something kind, indifferent, or snarky, and walk away.
 You can ignore them altogether.
 You likely won’t see those people again, and their comments don’t cut you like the comments of people you care about can.
 But when it comes to receiving unwelcome advice from someone you care about, things get complicated.